Cardinals vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .273 with two doubles, two triples, a home run and seven RBI.
+- Hoerner hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is batting .217 with a double, two triples, a home run and five RBI.

 Hoerner Recent Games